peakshift/bitcoin-ux/bolt.fun/pages/01_guide/10_web-services/01_lnurl/02_withdraw.md

 title: Withdraw
 parent: LNURL
 grand_parent: Web Services
-description: API to automate receiving funds that have been allocated to the requester
+description: API to automate the withdrawl of funds that have been allocated to the requesting client.
 nav_order: 30
 has_children: false
 permalink: /guide/web-services/lnurl/withdraw